jest-community/awesome-jest/README.md

 ### Migration

-- [jest-codemods](https://github.com/skovhus/jest-codemods) Makes it easy to migrate to/from Jest with other test runners.
+- [jest-codemods](https://github.com/skovhus/jest-codemods) Makes it easy to migrate from other test runner and frameworks to Jest.

 ## Resources